Fatal1ty/openapify/README.md

 #### external_docs

-Additional external documentation for this operation.
+Additional external documentation for the operation.
 It can be a single url or (url, description) pair.
 This affects the value of the [`summary`](https://spec.openapis.org/oas/v3.1.0#operation-object) field of the Operation object.